engraving-challenges/main/2-setup.md

 git config --global user.email "your_email@example.com"
 ```

-**Question: Does this have to be the same email as used for the Github account?**
+(This may or may not be the same as the data used for creating a GitHub account.)

 ### Haven't used command line before?